jwshii/jwshii.github.io/index.md

 ### Other

 In the summer of 2019, I was a junior staff member at the [Hampshire College Summer Studies in Mathematics](https://hcssim.org/), a program for high school students.
-I taught classes on topics such as group theory and linear algebra.
+I taught classes on group theory and linear algebra.